wilfriedroset/remote-storage-wars/README.md

 ❯ openstack flavor list | \grep -Ev 'flex|win'
 ```

-Terraform will deploy everything (network, security groups, instances...) and wait for everything to be up and running.
+Terragrunt & Terraform will deploy everything (network, security groups, instances...) and wait for everything to be up and running.
 Once completed you can move on to the bootstrap with Ansible part.

 ### Bootstrap with Ansible